‘An Absolute Casino.’ The $500 Billion Leveraged ETF Craze Proving Buffett Right

 Joshua Brown Says the Quiet Part Out Loud

-Brown, CEO of Ritholtz Wealth Management, seized on Sohn’s data in a LinkedIn post around July 7, 2026: “The modern investor doesn’t need margin to speculate anymore.
+Brown, CEO of Ritholtz Wealth Management, seized on Sohn’s data in a LinkedIn post around July 7, 2026.
+His core observation: “The modern investor doesn’t need margin to speculate anymore.
 No brokerage platform is doing anything to discourage this.
 In fact, I think they love it.
-I know the market makers like Citadel and Jane Street do.”
-Brokers earn more from active trading, market makers earn more from volatility, and no one in the chain has an incentive to slow the wheel.
+I know the market makers like Citadel [Securities] and Jane Street do.”
+Brokers earn more from active trading, market makers earn more from volatility, and no one in the chain carries an incentive to slow the wheel.

 The Scale, and a Warning From Treasury

-Nearly 700 new ETFs have debuted in 2026 so far, roughly 200 leveraged or inverse, the vast majority tied to single stocks, per Motley Fool.
-Leveraged ETF average daily trading volume hit about $45 billion in 2026, up 50% year over year (Seeking Alpha).
-Zero-day-to-expiration options now make up over half of all options volume, per Palumbo Wealth Management.
-Treasury Secretary Scott Bessent in a May 1, 2026 Associated Press interview warned about get-rich-quick behavior among young men: “The best thing you can do is not play the lottery.”
-A Berkshire legend and the sitting Treasury Secretary flagging the same behavior in the same month is a notable convergence.
+Nearly 700 new ETFs debuted in 2026 through mid-year, roughly 200 of them leveraged or inverse, the vast majority tied to single stocks, per Motley Fool.
+Leveraged ETF average daily trading volume hit about $45 billion in 2026, up 50% year over year, per Seeking Alpha.
+Zero-day-to-expiration options now account for roughly half to nearly two-thirds of all SPX options volume on a typical day, according to Cboe data as of early 2026.
+Treasury Secretary Scott Bessent addressed the same speculative impulse in a May 1, 2026 Associated Press interview: “There are a lot of young people, mostly young men, going to blue-collar construction jobs, playing the lottery.
+It drives me crazy.”
+His prescription was direct: “The best thing you can do is not play the lottery.”
+A Berkshire legend and a sitting Treasury Secretary flagging the same underlying behavior in the same month is a convergence worth noting.

 The Counterpoint

-Leveraged ETFs are legal, disclosed products.
-Sophisticated traders use them for tactical hedging.
-The 13:1 long tilt partly reflects genuine optimism about AI capex and memory pricing that Micron’s 345.72% YoY revenue growth arguably validates.
-Timing markets on behavioral alarms has historically cost investors money.
+Leveraged ETFs are legal, fully disclosed products.
+Sophisticated traders use them for short-term tactical hedging, and the products serve a legitimate role in the market.
+The 13:1 long tilt partly reflects genuine optimism about AI capital spending and memory pricing, optimism that Micron’s approximately 346% year-over-year revenue growth in its fiscal third quarter of 2026 arguably validates.
+And timing markets on behavioral alarms has historically cost investors money.

 Still, the structure is what it is: half a trillion dollars of daily-resetting, tech-concentrated leverage, with every party in the chain paid to keep the wheel spinning.
 As Brown put it: “It’s an absolute casino.
 The only thing missing is Siegfried and Roy.”